Boeing's ousted CEO departs with $62 million, even without severance pay

-(Reuters) - Boeing Co’s (BA.N) ousted chief executive officer, Dennis Muilenburg, is leaving the company with $62 million (47.5 million pounds) in compensation and pension benefits but will receive no severance pay in the wake of the 737 MAX crisis.
+(Reuters) - Boeing Co’s ousted chief executive officer, Dennis Muilenburg, is leaving the company with $62 million in compensation and pension benefits but will receive no severance pay in the wake of the 737 MAX crisis.

-Muilenburg was fired from the job in December as the company failed to contain the fallout from a pair of fatal crashes that halted output of its bestselling 737 MAX jetliner and tarnished its reputation with airlines and regulators.
+Muilenburg was fired from the job in December as Boeing failed to contain the fallout from a pair of fatal crashes that halted output of the company’s bestselling 737 MAX jetliner and tarnished its reputation with airlines and regulators.

 The messages contained harshly critical comments about the development of the 737 MAX, including one that said the plane was “designed by clowns who in turn are supervised by monkeys.”